 About Laura

-Laura’s early training included performing with North Central Louisiana Masterworks Chorus Young Singers – she auditioned at age eight with an acapella rendition of “Seek Ye First” – and diving into musical theatre at her “childhood home,” Strauss Theatre, under the guidance of Cathy Airhart Webb and Chris Ringham.
-She took the stage in 20 productions 1996-2004 and worked backstage on six.
-Laura then shined on campus and beyond during college at Louisiana Tech with the vocal training of Dr. Laura Thompson.
-She excelled in campus ensembles and productions, won regional competitions, and earned coveted invitations to perform on both the Louisiana Composer’s Consortium Concert Series and the Robert E. Cheatham Honors Recital three years running.
+Laura’s training began with the North Central Louisiana Masterworks Chorus Young Singers; She auditioned at age eight with an a cappella “Seek Ye First” and soon after found herself immersed in musical theatre at her childhood artistic home, Strauss Theatre, under the mentorship of Cathy Airhart Webb and Chris Ringham.
+Between 1996 and 2004, she appeared in 20 productions and worked backstage on six more.
+At Louisiana Tech, with vocal guidance from Dr. Laura Thompson, Laura flourished: campus productions, coveted inclusion in advanced and select choirs, regional competition wins, three consecutive invitations to perform on the Robert E. Cheatham Honors Recital, and eight invitations to perform in the regional Louisiana Composers’ Consortium Concert Series.

 Education